pulkit-khanna-work/Modelling-Forest-Fires/README.md

 * <h3> Building Pipelines - </h3>
 Forest_Fires_Pipelines.ipynb file refers to the 3rd part.
 Here we demonstrate step by step with comments how to build pipeline using sklearn to simplify our model deployment for our first setup  i.e. STMFWI using our best model with most optimum parameters and predicting the outcome variable.
 Here we will demonstrate how to build custom transformers (for custom function/operations) that can be fitted to our pipeline and usage of columns transformer.

+# Conclusion

+For general purpose only the four FWI components (FFMC , DMC, DC, ISI) seem sufficient in giving a very accurate prediction using the SVR model .We can monitor these using a remote sensing satellite and thus be able detect forest fires and their intensity in real time.
+Hence, this seems like a better practical approach in detecting and suppressing forest fires in time and would be helpful for the forest and government institutions in managing their resources efficiently.